BeauVandervort/Goblin-Fighter/README.md

 ### Functions

-        -displayChicks - clear out the list and render the character element for each item -renderCharacter - create a check element for the specific character object -chickClickHandler - take care of the game logic which characters are clicked
+        -displayCharacters - clear out the list and render the character element for each item -renderCharacter - create a check element for the specific character object -characterClickHandler - take care of the game logic which characters are clicked

 ### Slices